remigius42/algebra.ts/docs/index.md

 ##### Multiple Variables

 If a linear equation has more than one variable, solving for a variable will return an expression.
+Same as with [expressions](#add--subtract) you can query the variable names occurring within an equation.

 ```eval-js
 const expr1 = algebra.parse("1/4 * x + 5/4")